nhscc/problem-statements/2020/airports/bdpa-airports-part-1.md

 they clicked on.
 However, **tickets can only be purchased if the flight is scheduled to depart in more than 24-hours from the time of booking**.

-> Warning: flights with status "past" will be deleted from the API after 7 days,
+> Warning: flights with status `past` will be deleted from the API after 7 days,
 > so ensure your solution does not rely on past flights existing perpetually.
 > Customers must still see a complete history of their past bookings where
 > appropriate.